“Create in Me a Clean Heart”

 eternal repercussions, as well as tragic earthly results." (quoted

 in Old Testament Student Manual, p290)

-The media: television, movies and videos, magazines, books and music.
+The media: television, movies, the Internet, magazines, books and music.

 The media has the power to stimulate our minds for good or bad, depending